thingsboard/thingsboard.github.io/docs/pe/user-guide/notifications.md

         title: 'To send a notification click the “Send notification” button in the upper right corner of the notification page;'
     1:
         image: /images/user-guide/notifications/notification-center-send-notification-2-pe.png
-        title: 'In new window, select recipients and one or more delivery methods;'
+        title: 'In new window, select recipients and one or more delivery methods.
+In this example, let`s consider the Web delivery method;'
     2:
         image: /images/user-guide/notifications/notification-center-send-notification-3-pe.png
         title: 'If necessary, use the scheduler.
 Click "Next";'